-Faire Treasures is a small business based around historically inspired costuming and accessories with the occasional bit of Gothic style mixed in.
+Faire Treasures LLC is a small business based around historically inspired costuming and accessories with the occasional bit of Gothic style mixed in.
 With a focus on Renaissance, Pirate, and Steampunk fashions, our clothing and accessories can be utilized for costuming reminiscent of many eras throughout history.
 Currently located as a home-based business in Grand Prairie, Texas, in the heart of the Dallas/Fort Worth metroplex.
 Previous home-bases have included Austin, Amarillo, and San Marcos, Texas.
 Faire Treasures first opened online on Etsy as “CrystalKittyCat’s Faire Treasures” in July of 2007.

 Hey there!
 I’m Kristin “CrystalKittyCat” Vinson.
 You may call me Kitty.
 Faire Treasures started out as my side-project as I worked on my Bachelors of Fine Arts in Photography at Texas State University.

 Growing up, my mom taught me the basics of sewing, and I learned jewelry making through Girl Scouts and from my sister, Stephanie.
 Not going to lie, I wasn’t that interested in sewing when I was younger.
 My first big project was making a reversible cloak after I graduated high school.
 (I still have it, and it is still so warm and comfy!)

 I’ve always been a nerd or geek of some semblance or other.
 Pirates of the Caribbean kicked off my passion for historical costuming.
 So when I found out about Renaissance festivals you can bet I fell in love.
 My sister and I experienced our first Ren Faire in 2006, and we both instantly wanted to be a part of it.
 As things go, we weren’t ready for it then.